eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 tweet-id:
 ---

-This blog post explains the high-level ideas and intuitions behind our most recent neural network verifier [MN-BaB](https://files.sri.inf.ethz.ch/website/papers/ferrari2022complete.pdf).
+This blog post explains the high-level concepts and intuitions behind our most recent neural network verifier [MN-BaB](https://files.sri.inf.ethz.ch/website/papers/ferrari2022complete.pdf).
 First, we introduce the neural network verification problem.
 Then, we  present the so-called Branch-and-Bound approach for solving them and outline the main ideas behind multi-neuron constraints, before combining the two in our new verifier MN-BaB.
-We conclude with some experimental results and insights on  why using multi-neuron constraints is key for verification of challenging networks with high natural accuracy.
+We conclude with some experimental results and insights on  why using multi-neuron constraints is key for the verification of challenging networks with high natural accuracy.

 ### Neural Network Verification
 In a nutshell, the neural network verification problem can be stated as follows: